oat-sa/taohub-user-guide/User Guide 3.3/Interactions/text-entry-interaction.md

 # Text Entry Interaction

->Text Entry allows the Test-taker to complete a "Fill in the Blank" question with an exact text answer.
+>Text Entry [Interactions](../appendix/glossary.md#interaction) allow [Test-takers](../appendix/glossary.md#test-taker) to complete a "Fill in the Blank" question with an exact text answer.
 This interaction is one of two *Block*-related interactions, the other being *Inline Choice* (covered in its own section).

 Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Text Entry Interaction:

-**1.** From the [Inline Interactions library](../appendix/glossary.md#inline-interactions-library) below *Common Interactions* on the left, drag the *Block* interaction, represented by a letter *A* icon, onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the [Inline Interactions Library](../appendix/glossary.md#inline-interactions-library) below *Common Interactions* on the left, drag the *Block* interaction, represented by a letter *A* icon, onto the blank Item and drop it onto the [Canvas](../appendix/glossary.md#canvas).

 This creates a field (containing a sample text) in which a text may be entered from a favorite source (a Word document or website, for instance), or typed in.

 To enter your text, click inside the text field.

-*Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your block text.*
+*Note: See the section on [Interaction Authoring Tools](../interactions/interaction-authoring-tools.md) for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.*

 <!-- Missing Screenshot: Text Entry Interaction -->

-**2.** Once you have entered the text, drag the *Text Entry* icon from the Inline Interactions library to the space next to where the Test-taker will be expected to *fill in the blank*.
+**2.** Once you have entered the text, drag the *Text Entry* icon from the Inline Interactions library to the space next to where the test-taker will be expected to *fill in the blank*.

 This creates a pop-up window containing the blank, which is to be filled by the test-taker.
 No changes can be made here: the window just confirms that you have created the blank.
 However, a correct answer will need to be selected and this is done in the *Response* mode.